d0b1010r/context-search/README.md

 ## Exports only one interface to instantiate it:

-`function (control, list)`
+`function (list, term)`

-- _control_  is an input element (or any other) that sends keyup events and has a .value property.
 - _list_ is the element which has sub items to be filtered and highlighted.
+- _term_ is the search term, based on which the list will be filtered

-Requirement is that the sub elements to be filtered have the class `context-search--item`.
+The only other requirement is that the sub elements to be filtered have the class `context-search--item`.
 Only elements below these will be filtered/highlighted.

 ##  Uses the following classes: